Empower Your Practice

 Even if you can resolve some of the issues with the distance that telemedicine presents, you should check if there are roadblocks around actually prescribing a treatment.
 For example, the US state of Arizona doesn’t allow pharmacies to distribute drugs using prescriptions given via telemedicine.
 In-person checkups are also required in this scenario to avoid legal consequences.

-It’s also important to consider other relevant legislation, like the Health Insurance Portability and Accountability Act.
+Consider other relevant legislation, like the Health Insurance Portability and Accountability Act.
 HIPAA demands that healthcare providers safeguard protected health information (which varying types of data ingestion can help with) that could influence things like your choice of technology.

 While we’ve already touched upon this from a call quality perspective, it’s also crucial to consider it from a regulatory one.
 It’s unlikely that you would use them, but it’s best to avoid the likes of Facebook Live and Twitch in this context.